SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-sharepoint.md

 ## Workflows
 <a name="bmWorkflow"> </a>

-Workflow Manager Client 1.0 is a redesigned workflow infrastructure that is built on Windows Workflow Foundation 4 and brings new power and flexibility to workflow authoring in SharePoint 2013.
+Workflow Manager Client 1.0 is a redesigned workflow infrastructure that is built on Windows Workflow Foundation 4 and brings new power and flexibility to workflow authoring in SharePoint.
 A fully declarative authoring environment enables information workers to use SharePoint Designer 2013 to author powerful workflows, and a new set of Visual Studio 2012 workflow project templates let developers access more sophisticated features like custom actions.
 Perhaps most importantly, Workflow Manager Client 1.0 is fully integrated with the model for SharePoint Add-ins.
 In addition, workflows execute in the cloud, not in SharePoint, which provides enormous flexibility in designing workflow-based SharePoint Add-ins.